What Would an LLM Do? Evaluating Large Language Models for Policymaking to Alleviate Homelessness

 \subsection{ABM Policy Comparison}

-\begin{flushleft} In this table, we detail the results that are presented in Section 4.3 in terms of needs category for the agents representing PEH per scenario.
-These results were obtained by modifyng the SAT matrix by calling deepseekr1 API with a temperature of 0.1 and using the prompt presented in \ref{sec:app-pipeline-prompt}. \end{flushleft}
+\begin{flushleft} In Table~\ref{tab:all_scenarios_results}, we provide additional detail to the analysis presented in Section 4.3, in terms of needs category for the agents representing PEH per scenario.
+These results were obtained by modifying the SAT matrix by calling the Deepseekr1 API with a temperature of 0.1 and using the prompt presented in Appendix~\ref{sec:app-pipeline-prompt}. \end{flushleft}